industrial-edge/iem-on-k3s/README.md

 # Industrial Edge Management on K3s

-Industrial Edge can be installed on any Kubernetes (K8s) cluster.
+Industrial Edge Management System can be installed on any compliant Kubernetes (K8s) cluster.
 This documentation describes the complete installation process of IEM 2.0 on K3s distribution.

 - [Industrial Edge Management on K3s](#industrial-edge-management-on-k3s)